The Cost of Buying a House

 It’s important not to forget to budget for home insurance.
 Having adequate cover is one of the conditions your mortgage lender will set out before lending you the money, but this doesn’t mean you have to buy insurance from them.
 Shop around and don’t forget you may be able to get a better deal when you combine your building and content insurance into one policy.

-House buying costs: Moving day
+Moving day costs

 Once you’ve paid all your upfront costs and almost completed the home buying process, it’s time to prepare for moving day.
 Moving day itself is a day that turns up additional costs.
 Make sure you’ve budgeted for: